-CTI-1601 is covered by licensed issued patents (composition of matter and methods of use) in the United States which, if properly maintained, will expire in 2024 and 2025 (respectively), excluding any patent term extensions that might be available following the grant of marketing authorizations.
-Chondrial also possesses an exclusive license to provisional patent applications in the United States for CTI-1601 (composition of matter and methods of use).
-If corresponding non-provisional patent applications in the United States and in countries outside of the United States are timely filed, and the non-provisional patent applications result in issued patents, those patents would be expected to expire in the United States and in countries outside of the United States in 2040, excluding any patent term adjustment that might be available following the grant of the patent and any patent term extensions that might be available following the grant of marketing authorizations.
+CTI-1601 is covered by patents (composition of matter and methods of use) in the United States which, if properly maintained, will expire in 2024 and 2025 (respectively), excluding any patent term extensions that might be available following the grant of marketing authorizations.
+Chondrial also possesses an exclusive license to provisional patent applications in the United States for CTI-1601 (composition of matter, methods of use) that, if issued, would be expected to expire in the United States and in countries outside of the United States in 2040, excluding any patent term adjustment that might be available following the grant of the patent and any patent term extensions that might be available following the grant of marketing authorizations.
 We cannot predict whether the patent applications we and our licensors are currently pursuing will issue as patents in any particular jurisdiction or whether the claims of any issued patents will provide sufficient protection from competitors or other third parties.